msh9/codinginthetrenches.com/content/post/2016-09-11-angular-services-things-to-not-do.md

 [Scope in Angular][6] is analogous to the "model" found in [many][4] [mv*][5] design patterns for user interfaces.
 Depending on your reading of what constitutes a models it may or may not be okay to pass model into a backend service.

 I tend to fall on the side of not okay.
-The Angular framework provides both directives and controllers that are expressly for logic which reacts to UI changes and in turn affect changes to the UI.
+The Angular framework provides both directives and controllers that are expressly for logic that reacts to UI changes and in turn affect changes to the UI.
 Services created by either Angular's factory or service patterns on the other hand tend to be more focused on interacting with http services, sharing state, or non-UI related functionality within the application.
-The division between functionality is visible in the frameworks provided services and the controller/directive examples.
-Given this context, passing a scope object to service violates separation of concerns because by passing the scope in we give the service capability to modify the presentation shown to the end user.
+The division between functionality is visible in the framework's provided services and the controller/directive examples.
+Given this context, passing a scope object to a service violates separation of concerns because passing the scope gives the service capability to modify the presentation layer.

 Instead of passing the scope object to a service consider having the service return promises (generated [by $q][7]) which can then be used by the controller or directive to update the scope as necessary.
-Alternatively if you are passing the scope to service in order to broadcast and listen to events then it is worth considering the [observer pattern][8] for the service and controller.
-Broad and hard to debug event broadcasts can by making an injected service observable and then appropriately routing actions that need to be observed through the shared service instance.
+Alternatively, if you are passing the scope to the service in order to broadcast and listen to events then it is worth considering the [observer pattern][8] for the service and controller.
+Broad and hard to debug event broadcasts can be avoided by making an injected service observable and then appropriately routing actions that need to be observed through the shared service instance.

 In other cases a less than ideal service pattern, like `new` of an injected constructor, arises not due to need to add something to the object, but instead a bit of over-engineering.

-## Over-engineering objects into services
+## Over-engineering objects into services and forgetting that JavaScript has inheritance

-First let us look a quick example that has been paraphrased from source application:
+First let us look at an example that has been paraphrased from a real application's source:

 ```javascript
 var app = angular.module('app',[]);